Brian McLean

-Brian Stuart McLean (born 28 February 1985) is a professional footballer who plays as a defender for Clyde.
+Brian Stuart McLean (born 28 February 1985) is a football manager and former player.
+He is at St. Cadoc's Y.C. as a first team coach.
+He was recently manager of Scottish League Two club Clyde.

 He began his career in Scotland as a youth and reserve player with Rangers before joining Motherwell in 2005, initially on loan.
 He then joined Falkirk in 2009 before joining Preston North End in England two years later.
 After returning to Scotland with Dundee United and then Ross County, he moved to DPMM FC in 2015 and won the S.League title in his first season.
 He then had a short spell at Hibernian and played in Iceland for ÍBV before returning for a second spell at DPMM FC in 2018.
-He returned to Scottish football at Dumbarton, where he spent the 2018-19 season, then signed for Greenock Morton in July 2019.
+He returned to Scottish football at Dumbarton, where he spent the 2018–19 season, then signed for Greenock Morton in July 2019.

 McLean played for the Scotland under-17 team before choosing to represent Northern Ireland, for whom he made one full international appearance in 2006.
 Due to an administrative error, however, he was subsequently declared ineligible to have switched his nationality, thus ending his international career.